-Yes, if you buy the plan initially for more than 5 days, you can renew the policy.
-You would need to renew the plan at least two days before the policy expires.
-There would be an extra $5 renewal charge.
-The policy can be renewed for up to a maximum of 364 days.
+Yes, if you buy the plan initially for more than 5 days, you can extend the policy.
+You would need to extend the plan at least two days before the policy expires.
+There would be an extra $5 extension charge.
+The policy can be extended for up to a maximum of 364 days.

 Q5.
 Can I cancel the plan, if I plan to go back earlier?